 - Meanwhile, bring a small pot of water to a boil, add eggs an reduce the heat to low.
 Cook for 7 minutes and run the under cold water immediately after.
 Prepare rice noodles according to the instruction on the package.
 Drain well and transfer to four bowls.

-- Slice carrots and leek and stir-fry them in the same saucepan with a bit more of vegetable oil for 3-4 minutes, one after another.
+- Slice carrots, leek and mushrooms.
+Stir-fry them together with bok choy sliced in half in the same saucepan with a bit more of vegetable oil for 3-4 minutes, one after another.
 Chop the Chinese red cabbage.
 Cut the lime into 4 wedges.
 Peel the eggs and cut the in halves.
 The egg yolks should be liquid.
 Chop the green onions.

 - Pour the broth with bok choy and mushrooms into the bowls with rice noodles.
 Arrange tofu, carrots, leek, Chinese red cabbage, spinach and eggs on top.
 Sprinkle with green onions, sesame seeds and sesame oil.
 Serve with lime wedges.
 Enjoy!